Bira/octopus-carnival/_drafts/dndisms.md

 D&D-like settings, and also to the perpetuation of some crummy stereotypes.

 Let's take a look at these assumptions, and at how to possibly remove them.

+## The "Original Sin"

+The very first D&D-ism is, of course, the idea that fighters and magic-users are entirely separate character types.
+"Martials cannot use magic" is a more important defining aspect than "martials are good at fighting".
+And while the image of a wizard as a weird person in a robe is older than D&D by a few decades, the idea that a wizard _must_ be a weird person in a robe is very much a D&D-ism.

+The surest way to tell whether a story or game is inspired or influenced by D&D is to look for this divide.
+Even Exalted does this: while every player character has access to actual frigging magical powers, it still makes a distinction between those and "Sorcery", which is what lets you cast real spells, and which incentivizes you to wear weird robes.

+Of course, D&D itself went on to establish "sub-divisions" of this in its subsequent editions.

 ## Strict Spellcaster Taxonomy